hodanesthtmcvns-stack/jk/README.md

 ### AIR (v2.0)
 Healthcare providers may navigate and document Anesthesia Intraoperative Record  (AIR) using this tool, with validated parameters, safety checklists, and checklist of intraoperative ERAS pathways.
 It helps healthcare providers a cognitive aid to do document a structured AIR, and provide time stamped pdf output with unique filename with patient ID, date, and time for indexing and retrieval.

+### AIR (v2.0)
+The TRACHY score is a simple, clinically oriented tool to guide post-operative airway management in patients with head and neck cancer undergoing resection with primary flap reconstruction.
+It helps identify patients who can be managed safely with endotracheal intubation alone and those in whom an elective tracheostomy is indicated.

 ## License
 This project is licensed under **GNU GPL v3**.